CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 # HyperQueue
 [HyperQueue (HQ)](https://github.com/It4innovations/hyperqueue) is an efficient sub-node task scheduler.
-Instead of submitting each one of your computational tasks using `sbatch` or `srun`, you can just allocate a large resource block and then use HyperQueue to submit your tasks.
+Instead of submitting each of your computational tasks as a separate Slurm jobs or job steps, you can allocate a large resource block and then use HyperQueue to submit your tasks to this allocation.
-This will be much less stressful for the batch queue system and is, therefore, the recommended way to run your high-throughput computing use cases.
+A single resource allocation will be much less stressful for the batch queue system and is the recommended way to run your high-throughput computing use cases.

 ## License